Want to follow along with this writing? Sign up Today, it's free and easy

 hi, are you open to swaps? if so, please read my work called "The Shinigami", and let me know what you would like me to read in return. thanks! :)

-almost 3 years ago Kandeeisnotbeingatroll. said:
+about 3 years ago Kandeeisnotbeingatroll. said:

 The idea...awsomeness I tell you.